ser/beton/README.md

 Beton advantages over standard Revive web app:
 * Fully automatic sell system for banners
 * Independent user base system with auto-registration and email confirmation
-* Bitcoin payments via [Electrum](https://electrum.org), your own wallet merchant service (no third parties required!)
+* Bitcoin payments via [btcpayserver](https://btcpayserver.org), your own fully open-source cryptocurrency payment processor (no third parties required!)
 * A very clean and responsive interface, based on Bootstrap

 ## Installation
 Installation process consists of three main stages.
-First is installation and configuration of the Revive Ad Server, second is preparation of Electrum payment interface and the third one is installation of Beton itself.
+First is installation and configuration of the Revive Ad Server, second is installation and configuration of btcpayserver, and the third one is installation of Beton itself.

 ### Install and prepare Revive Ad Server